zzambers/thermostat-ng_web-client/README.md

 To run integration tests separately, use `npm run integration-test`.
 This will require the embedded webserver to be running, using ex. `npm start`.

+### Development Tips

+1. `npm completion` outputs a script which will enable completion for things like `npm run <TAB><TAB>`, which will offer completions for web-client build and run scripts.
+You can save this file in your home directory and source it in your `.bashrc` for example, or put it somewhere system-wide.
+On Fedora, putting the output of this command in the file `/etc/bash_completion.d/npm` will work for system-wide completion enabling.

 ### Source-to-Image

 `s2i` can also be used to produce an application image.
 The expected base image